Investment Junior ISA

 Where are the funds invested?

 The Investment JISA is invested in the Society’s with-profits fund, which will include property, shares, fixed interest (including UK Government Gilts) and cash.
 The fund is managed to provide a low - medium risk investment.
 Unlike investments that are invested directly in shares or a share tracking index, the money you invest in the Society’s with-profits JISA will not normally fluctuate from day to day.
-However, should you wish to withdraw or transfer funds from the JISA during adverse investment conditions, the Society may apply a Market Value Reduction to the policy fund, which could in some circumstances, result in you receiving back less than you paid in.
+However, should you wish to withdraw (after maturity) or transfer funds from the JISA during adverse investment conditions, the Society may apply a Market Value Reduction to the policy fund, which could in some circumstances, result in you receiving back less than you paid in.
 Therefore, the amount you receive on repayment is not guaranteed and you should only invest in an Investment JISA if you are prepared to take some risk to increase the potential returns.

 Are there any guarantees?